 Many experts also believe that people are more likely to suffer from the condition if their parents suffer from it.
 The condition is usually triggered by a physically or emotionally stressful activity.

-And, some of these activities/events can include an injury, infection, the process of giving birth, having an operation, a relationship breakup, and the death of a loved one etc.
+And, some of these activities/events can include an injury, infection, the process of giving birth, having an operation, a relationship breakup, the death of a loved one etc.

 It is possible for anyone to develop fibromyalgia.
 However, women are 7 times more likely to develop the condition.
 And, the condition usually starts developing between the ages of 30 and 50; it can also occur in people of any age, including the elderly and children.